Turtlecrafter81/al-guides/Operation Siren Guide.md

 #### Overworld map:

-- Ports: currently USS, HMS ports are known, they have their own shop that refresh every 3 days approx. There's 2 kind of currency: Operation Supply Coins and Special Item Tokens.
-We currently don't know much but using the supply coins liberally is fine, they are pretty abundant.
+- Ports: currently 4 ports are known (one of them are a side port that won't be unlocked during story but has to be cleared through a star level 6 region), they have their own shop that refresh every 3 days approx. There's 2 kind of currency: Operation Supply Coins and Special Item Tokens.
+Using the supply coins liberally is fine, they are pretty abundant.
+The token can cost a lot and there's not much way to replenish them so I'd say be a bit more cautious on what you buy with them (Gold and Rainbow plates and Designs are good purchases, Coordinate purchase depends on your fleet power, if you can't kill a 128 abyss stronghold, don't bother).
+Akashi random event sell these tokens for coins so always buy them if possible.
 - Regions that cost AP to enter (story regions (has red/green exclamation mark on it cost 0 AP to enter and 0 AP to scan if they allow you).
 After clearing the story region, the game will force you to enter and clear the region normally and cost AP appropriately.

 ### Regional maps and effects/point of interest:

 - Think of it as normal maps in every chapter in main campaign (and AP as the 10 oil cost to enter).
-Harder region cost more AP (80 AP region has level 114 mobs and 118 boss, 60 AP has level 103-104, 108 boss)
+Harder region cost more AP (80 AP region has level 114 mobs and 118 boss, 60 AP has level 103-104, 108 boss, Abyss cost up to 100 AP and spawn 128 boss)
 - Every fleet has their movement restricted in turns (much like event maps where you have limited movement tiles).
 Same concept here but turns actually have an effect on the map.
 The map is semi-dynamic in that mobs might spawn in over time, cat salvages overtime, discovering elite fleets (enhanced enemies with modules and more drops) when you meet them on the map
 - Recon reveal the entire map so scanning mode will reveal hidden cache easier.
 - Retreating from a region requires a fleet at the edge of the map if you haven't cleared it.
 If you have, just click outside.